ProteusMRIgHIFU/BabelBrain/docs/docs/tutorial/pipeline.md

 ## Planning
 <img src="Pipeline-1.png" height=300px>

 The goal of the planning step is to produce a **trajectory** that provides the location where ultrasound is intended to be focused and the orientation of the transducer in T1W coordinate space.
 In practice, the trajectory is just an affine matrix applied to a "virtual" needle that describes the **location** and **orientation** where focused ultrasound is desired to be concentrated.
-The tip of the trajectory needs to be at the intended tarjet.The position of the transducer will relative to the tip location.
+The tip of the trajectory needs to be at the intended target.
+The position of the transducer will be relative to the tip location.
 The details using 3DSlicer can illustrate this.

+#### Acoustic path STL helpers
+BabelBrain includes a series of complementary STL files representing the "acoustic" path.
+Each STL file includes a group of circular meshes that represent the acoustic cone at different depths.
+As noted in the instructions below, these meshes can be used to verify a correct alignment with the skin.

 ### Planning with 3DSlicer
 1. Install the **SlicerIGT** extension in 3DSlicer (restart 3DSlicer if requested)